People of Ya-Sin: Accounts in exegesis

 Classical commentators on the Quran popularly identified the "People of the City" with the city of Antioch.
 Those scholars who identified the city with Antioch, however, were divided over the date of the event.
 One group believed that this event took place after Jesus and explained that the Quran's use of the word "Messenger" in this context refers not to three prophets but to three of Jesus's disciples who were sent to Antioch to proclaim the message.
-The name of this martyr is not explicitly mentioned anywhere in Qur'an or Hadith, though he is known as The Believer of YaSin.
+The name of this martyr is not explicitly mentioned anywhere in Qur'an or Hadith, though he is known as The Believer of Ya Sin.
 Ibn Kathir in his Tafsir (Commentary) on Quran 36 references a narration that identifies the three disciples sent were Sham'un (Simon Peter), Yuhanna (John) and the name of the third was Bulus (Paul).
 Other commentators who believe that the city does refer to Antioch explained that this is the narrative of a far older incident, and that the three "messengers" mentioned were indeed prophets, namely Saduq, Masduq and Shalum.

 Abdullah Yusuf Ali did link the narrative of the story with the preaching of Paul and Barnabas as described in Acts of the Apostles.
 As with Antioch, the city of Jerusalem is also not directly mentioned by name in the Qur'an.